vestrel00/contacts-android/README.md

 ## TODO

-- Implement Contacts.generalQuery.
-Use https://developer.android.com/training/contacts-provider/retrieve-names#GeneralMatch
-    - don’t query the Data table if only ContactsFields-equivalent are included
-    - don’t query the tRawContacts table if include blanks is false
-    - are blanks included?
-    - Contacts to display (accounts/groups)?
-      - (see native Contacts App pre Nougat and post Nougat)

 - Implement Where.regex.
 Can like take in a regex?
 Try matching phone numbers with spaces using like.

 1. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.